w3c/did-wg/README.md

 ## Meetings

-Our kickoff meeting will be September 16-17, 2019, at [TPAC](https://www.w3.org/2019/09/TPAC/Overview.html).
-Details for participation are located on our [meeting page](Meetings/F2F/2019.09.Fuk.md).
+See [separate page](https://www.w3.org/2019/did-wg/Meetings/) for information on meetings.

 ## Tools